 The University is committed to bring the diversity of the faculty more in line with the diversity of the student body.
-Two recent initiatives are designed to address of the nature of campus diversity.
-One initiative is a faculty committee to promote awareness, understanding, and positive action in diversifying the professoriate, a topic discussed in more depth in Thematic Essay Three.
-Another initiative is the development of the Diversity Website, which combines input from students, staff, faculty, and the community to educate the various constituents of the

-University community and to celebrate and promote the increasing diversity of the campus and the region.
+Changes to the curriculum over the past decade attest to this commitment, as discussed later in this report.
+In addition, two recent initiatives address the nature of campus diversity.
+One initiative is a faculty committee to promote awareness, understanding, and positive action in diversifying the professoriate; this work is discussed in more depth in Thematic Essay Three.
+Another initiative is the development of the Diversity Website, which combines input from students, staff, faculty, and the community to educate the various constituents of the University community and to celebrate and promote the increasing diversity of the campus and the region.
 The successful engagement of students, faculty, staff, and administration in the diverse nature of the campus community is one of the key components in achieving the goal of a campus responsive to its highly diverse community.